Minestom/minestom.net/docs/feature/entities.md

 Entity creation starts with an entity class selection.
 Regardless of the type of entity being created, you can instantiate it as any of the following classes:

 * `Entity` is the most barebones version of an entity.
 It provides you with a minimal API (and minimal overhead), including spawning packet handling, metadata support, default physics.
 * `LivingEntity` extends `Entity` and also allows you to grant your entity liveliness.
-The type of entity doesn't matter, minestom doesn't restrict you to what Mojang intends.
-If you give it health, it will have health.
+While Minestom does not restrict you to how the vanilla server sets them, some entity types are unable to be a Living Entities as they will cause the client to be disconnected.
 This subclass also provides an API to modify the entity's equipment and attributes.
 * `EntityCreature` extends `LivingEntity` and also provides you with the navigation and AI API.
 * `ItemEntity` extends `Entity` and provides you with the ability to spawn items in the world.